pat/ruby-event-guides/railscamp/README.md

 ## So you want to run a Rails Camp!

-This guide is meant to give a potential organizer a reasonably detailed list of things that must be considered when planning and running a Rails Camp.
+This guide is meant to give a potential organiser a reasonably detailed list of things that must be considered when planning and running a Rails Camp.

-It is super important that an organizer does not rely on *only* this document.
-Talk to previous organizers and seek the help of Ruby Australia for advice and support when you need it.
+It is super important that an organiser does not rely on *only* this document.
+Talk to previous organisers and seek the help of Ruby Australia for advice and support when you need it.

 ## Keeping this document up to date

 This document is open source.
-Organizers new and old are encouraged to submit enhancements.
+Organisers new and old are encouraged to submit enhancements.

-## Becoming an organizer
+## Becoming an organiser

-There is no official organizer selection process as such, but often the organizer(s) for the next Rails Camp volunteer at a Ruby Australia AGM at the current Rails Camp.
+There is no official organiser selection process as such, but often the organiser(s) for the next Rails Camp volunteer at a Ruby Australia AGM at the current Rails Camp.

 For example, during the Ruby Australia AGM at Rails Camp Perth in November 2014, Leonard Garvey volunteered to run the Rails Camp Sydney event that eventually took place in June 2015.

-Do not be a solo organizer!
+Do not be a solo organiser!
 The majority of Rails Camps are organized by two or three core volunteers.
 Do not underestimate the amount of work it takes, especially closer to the date of the event.

 ## Typical timeline